RodrigoSierraV/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 This project is about lists, most common methods of lists and how to use them.
 Tuples and how to use them, packing and sequence unpacking.

-Each program will be explained by its own commit.
+Each program will be explained by its own commit in github.